So you’ve decided to go on safari in Africa? Your next step is to decide where to go!

 Mountain gorilla in Uganda

-If you want to combine safari with beach go to… Kenya or Tanzania
+If you want to combine safari and beach go to… Kenya or Tanzania

-After seeing your fill of animals in Kenya’s Masai Mara National Park, head to the coast where you can while away relaxing days on the beautiful palm-fringed white-sand beaches of Mombasa or on one of the islands off the north coast, such as the wonderfully exotic Lamu.
+After seeing your fill of animals in Kenya’s Masai Mara National Park, head to the coast where you can while away relaxing days on the beautiful palm-fringed white-sand beaches of Mombasa.
+Travelers also love escaping to one of the islands off the north coast, such as the wonderfully exotic Lamu.

-Tanzania offers a number of reserves – most famously the Serengeti – as well as Zanzibar Island, a top destination in its own right for its Swahili architecture and traditional culture, spicy food, gorgeous beaches and scuba and snorkelling opportunities.
+Tanzania offers a number of reserves – most famously the Serengeti – and when combined with Zanzibar Island, you end up with the perfect mix of safari and beach.
+Zanzibar is a top destination in its own right for its Swahili architecture and traditional culture, spicy food, gorgeous beaches and scuba and snorkelling opportunities.

 If you want to combine safari with beach, wine tasting, road tripping, shopping and mountains go to… South Africa